solana-labs/solana/docs/src/apps/backwards-compatibility.md

 #### Attack Vectors

-If a new attack vector is discovered in existing code and reported to the Solana team, according to the severity of the issue, the above processes may be circumvented.
+If a new attack vector is discovered in existing code, the above processes may be circumvented in order to rapidly deploy a fix, depending on the severity of the issue.